-Liferay Support will seek to resolve any reproducible and unintended issues caused by Liferay Portal EE or Liferay DXP while configuring the product in a compatible environment within its product service life.
-For more information please see the Liferay DXP and Liferay Portal EE Product Defects policy.
+Subscription Services will seek to resolve any reproducible and unintended issues caused by Liferay Digital Experience Platform, Liferay Portal EE or Liferay Commerce ("the product") while configuring the product in a compatible environment within its product service life.
+For more information please see the Product Defects policy.

-Several areas of Liferay DXP and Liferay Portal EE configuration have specific support policies listed below.
-Some properties or settings of the product may impact its performance and will be handled by the Performance Issues Policy.
+Several areas of configuration for the product have specific coverage listed below.
+Some properties or settings of the product may impact its performance and will be handled by the Hardware and Performance Issues coverage article.

 - Liferay Portal EE's default technology is Cluster Link together with Ehcache Cluster EE plugin available on Liferay Marketplace.